25prabhu10/notes/docs/Languages/Shell-Scripting/Bash.md

 ```

 ::: tip
-Use variables under quotes to prevent unknown errors.
+Use variables under quotes to prevent unknown errors
 :::

 ## for Loop